Update: ElectricVehicleWeb.in has obtained information about the Mercedes EQE variants. Read the “positioning” section to get the new update.

 The EQE saloon is expected to launch in the second half of calendar year 2022.

 What is the expected price of the Mercedes EQE?

 We estimate the price to start around the USD 80,000 mark in the USA while much above the GLC’s £66,000 in the UK.

 10 all-electric Mercedes EQ models by end of 2022

-Mercedes-Benz has lined up the EQA compact electric crossover for launch this year.
-The production version of the EQA was supposed to be unveiled at the 2020 Geneva Motor Show but expect Mercedes-Benz to launch the car at the end of the year.
-Engineers are out testing the larger Mercedes EQB which should enter production next year.
-The Mercedes EQV (V-Class electric) was put on sale in May.
+Mercedes-Benz has lined up the EQA compact electric crossover for debut this quarter.
+Engineers are out testing the larger Mercedes EQB which should also be unveiled in the first half of this year, and the EQS would follow in the second half, maybe at the Munich Motor Show (IAA 2021).
+The Mercedes EQV (V-Class electric) was put on sale in May last year.
 In total, there will be 10 pure-electric vehicles from Mercedes-Benz by the end of 2022:

-- Mercedes EQA based on the GLA (2020 launch confirmed)
+- Mercedes EQA based on the GLA (Launch in 2021)

-- Mercedes EQB based on the GLB (On test)
+- Mercedes EQB based on the GLB (Launch in 2021)